 Yes, starting this Friday we get to see the President pull out his piece — and his rocket launcher — in "White House Down."
 While it's a shocking prospect (can you imagine Obama doing that!?), real presidents in U.S. history have scrapped and battled their way to victory — some in arguably more dire circumstances.

 Watch 'White House Down' Clip — Off My Jordans:

-In ranked order, these are 10 United States Presidents who proved they could kick some major butt when the going got tough:
+In ranked order, here are 10 presidents who proved they could kick some major butt when the going got tough:

 10. James A. Garfield: Know When to Hold 'Em, Know When to Fold 'Em.